stephyriega/stephyriega.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Stephy Riega, an Economics BA from PUCP, Peru.
-My interests are in the field of Applied Microeconomics, Data Science, Labor, Education and Gender.
+I'm Stephy Riega, a Research Analyst at Innovations for Poverty Action [https://www.poverty-action.org/] (IPA).
+I got my bachelor's degree in Economics at Pontificia Universidad Católica del Perú [https://www.pucp.edu.pe/] (PUCP) and I'm pursuing a DI in Data Science for Social Sciences and Public Management in the Q-Lab at PUCP.
+Previously, I have worked as a research intern at IPA and at Group of Analysis for Development[https://www.grade.org.pe/] (GRADE).
+My main field of interests are Applied Microeconomics, Data Science, Labor, Education and Gender.

-I also like listening to music, reading and practicing water sports.
-I'm a big Taylor Swift, Bon Iver and Phoebe Bridgers fan.
-Magical realism and detective novels are the kind of books I prefer to read, Gabriel Garcia Marquez and Haruki Murakami are on the top of my favourite writers.
-Furthermore, I have been swimming since I can remember and recently I am taking surfing classes.

-Here you will find more about my research, code and my hobbies.
+Here you will find more about my work in research, projects and my hobbies.

 ### Contact
-You can reach me at: riega.stephy <kbd>[at]</kbd> pucp <kbd>[dot]</kbd> edu <kbd>[dot]</kbd> pe, or find me on [Twitter](https://twitter.com/sriegae?t=-E5p7AOp4HKnJfDUdmgROQ&s=09).
+You can reach me at: riega.stephy `[at]` pucp `[dot]` edu `at` pe, or find me on [Twitter](https://twitter.com/sriegae?t=-E5p7AOp4HKnJfDUdmgROQ&s=09).